tedbergstrand/LuthierPrints/README.md

   - Include the text of the GPL-3.0 license along with the distributed files.

 - **You may not**:
-  - Remove or alter the original copyright notice, license terms, or any other information that identifies the original author(s) of the files.
+  - Remove or alter the original copyleft notice, license terms, or any other information that identifies the original author(s) of the files.
   - Apply additional terms or restrictions beyond what is specified in the GPL-3.0 license.

 For more details, please refer to the [LICENSE](LICENSE) file in this repository.